opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 :material-desktop-mac:{ .device-icon } Desktop preparation

 Fields can have default values configured.
 Default values are inserted into the attribute form when digitizing a new feature.
-They are visible to the user and can be modified as long as the field is editable.
+They are visible and can be modified as long as the field is editable.
 They can be based on the geometry or expression variables.

 !![Configuration of a formatted date as default value](../assets/images/default_value_configuration.png)